Upholstery Cleaning Tips

 2. Get on a Couch Cleaning Roll.
 Go over the main body and cushions with a lint roller, following the path of the vacuum and brush.
 This will bring out stubborn pet hair and resistant dust.

 Whip equal parts dishwashing liquid and water.
 Apply the resulting foam to the upholstery.
-Gently work the foam into the upholstery fabric with your fingertips so as not to strain the fabric.
+Gently work the foam into the upholstery fabric with your fingertips, being careful not to strain the fabric.
 Let it sit for 5 minutes.

 4. Blot-Rinse (Don't Saturate).
-Again, this step is for water-tolerant upholstery only - do not use if your upholstery is coded S or X.
+Again, this step is for water-tolerant upholstery only; do not use it if your upholstery is coded S or X.

 Remove the soapy foam from the cleaned areas using a sponge dampened with water.
 This will be easier if you have a bucket of clean water handy.
-Blot dry with a microfiber or cotton cloth, soaking up as much moisture as you can.
+Blot dry with a microfiber or cotton cloth, absorbing as much moisture as possible.
 Let air-dry completely before the family takes a seat.

-Finally, for those really tough stains, here's how to get stains out of upholstery
+Finally, for those really tough stains, here's how to remove them from upholstery

 How to Protect Upholstered Furniture